-According to a CompTIA report, the tech sector in Indiana contributes $14.1 billion to the state's economy.
+According to CompTIA, the tech sector in Indiana contributes $14.1 billion to the state's economy.
 The leading tech job titles in Indiana include software developer, computer systems analyst, and information security analyst.
 CompTIA also reports that tech professionals in Indiana earn wages 69% higher than the national average.
 Graduates with a computer science degree work in high-demand computer and information technology occupations, many of which offer above-average salaries.

 Online computer science programs in Indiana help working professionals advance their careers.
 They also benefit people who are considering a career change by offering a flexible route to a degree.
 While earning a computer science degree, students study software development, information security, systems management, and computer programming.
 Depending on the degree, graduates may pursue opportunities in web development, research science, and information systems management.